tyler-tomita/RandomerForest/Data/README.md

   - *Xtrain.dat is a csv file with ntrain rows (observations) and p columns (features) specifying the input training data matrix
   - *Ytrain.dat is a text file with a single column of ntrain class labels associated with the input training data
   - *Xtest.dat is a csv file with ntest rows and p columns specifying the input test data
-  - *Ytest.dat is a text file with a single column of ntest class labels associated the the input test data matrix
+  - *Ytest.dat is a text file with a single column of ntest class labels associated with the the input test data
   - *predictions.dat is a text file with a single column of predictions made on the test set by a classifier trained on the training set
   - *parameters.txt is a text file specifying the parameter values used for training the classifier
 - Key parameters: